Faculty Development Grants

 - Expenses related to the completion of a terminal degree

-All equipment and supplies purchased with Faculty Development Funds become the property of the College and must relate directly to and/or be consumed by the project.
+All equipment and supplies purchased with Faculty Development Pool funding become the property of Keene State College and must relate directly to and/or be consumed by the project.

-Faculty are also encouraged to check the Purchasing Office’s Travel website for current information on mileage rates and travel regulations.
+Faculty are encouraged to look at the Purchasing Office’s Travel website for the most updated information on mileage rates and travel regulations.

 Proposal Review Criteria

-Members of the Faculty Development Grants Committee read all proposals with the following criteria in mind:
+Members of the Faculty Development Grant Committee read all proposals with this criteria in mind:

 - Appropriateness of the project for the faculty member and the potential to enhance the professional development of the faculty member, as defined in the proposal.